AndreiHondrari/various_test/design_patterns/01_creational/02_factory_method/00_README.md

 ## Use cases

-* the objects that have to be created are not known
+- the objects that have to be created are not known
-* interchangeable serializers that can be used by view classes.
+- interchangeable serializers that can be used by view classes.
 Example: XMLView uses a XMLSerializer, whereas a JSONView uses a JSONSerializer.
 Both XMLView and JSONView inherit from a base view class, which has a ***get_serializer*** factory method

 ## Dissection

-### Object oriented

-#### Parts

-* **Factory** - the class that has the abstract factory method and uses it
+- **Factory** - the class that has the abstract factory method and uses it
-* **Factory subclass** - the class that inherits from factory and implements the factory method
+- **Factory subclass** - the class that inherits from factory and implements the factory method
-* **Product** - the type that is instantiated by the factory subclass in the factory method
+- **Product** - the type that is instantiated by the factory subclass in the factory method

-### Functional

-Not different from factory